SonicZentropy/PoE2Mods.pw/README.md

   * ResetEmpowerAndSpells - This instantly restores all empower points and/or spells/abilities for all selected characters.
 Select 1 or more characters, then press Ctrl + E to restore Empower points and press Ctrl + S to restore spellcasts/abilities.
 This restores special stuff as well, like Cipher focus and Chanter phrases.
   * AddSpellCastsPerLevel - Adds additional spell casts per encounter for each tier, by request.
 It's set at 2/level right now, but easy to change in the code.
 You can see the proper variable at the top of the mod's replacement method.
   * CameraZoomMod - Removes zoom out limit, yay.
   * DifficultyIconsMod - Contributor mod, 5 stars.
 Adds zone difficulty icons back to areas that setting Level Scaling removed them for no good reason.
-  * DifficultyIconsAlways - Same as previous, except also for game difficulties and sticks 'em back onto the tooltips on individual enemies.
+Also optionally re-enables the character icons on individual enemies.
+You can control each of these independently from the INI file.

 # STEAM ACHIEVEMENTS